 You might also receive a Notice and Demand for Payment letter if you’ve missed the deadline to file Form 941 or unintentionally paid less than you owe.
 Again, you must pay your full back taxes — plus fees, late penalties, and interest — within 10 days or be at risk of having a lien filed against your business.

 Correspondence you might receive from the IRS if you haven’t paid your payroll taxes includes the following:

 Take these notices seriously, and respond immediately.

-To remove a tax lien from your business, you must pay your tax debt in full.
+To remove a tax lien from your business, you must pay your back taxes in full.
 Within 30 days of receiving these funds, the IRS will release the lien.
 Paying a large amount of taxes at once, however, can be difficult, particularly if you’re struggling financially.
-If you can’t afford to pay off this debt entirely, you may pursue one of the following options:
+If you can’t afford to pay off these back taxes entirely, you may pursue one of the following options:

 You can also appeal the government’s tax lien if you can prove it was issued mistakenly.
 You must do this right away, however, for it to be effective.